mikro-orm/mikro-orm/docs/docs/installation.md

 npm i -s @mikro-orm/core @mikro-orm/sqlite      # for sqlite
 ```

-Next you will need to enable support for [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html)
+Next we will need to enable support for [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html)
 as well as `esModuleInterop` in `tsconfig.json` via:

 ```json